More than 85% of King’s BSW and MSW grads are employed within 6 months.

 In the School of Social Work at King’s, you'll be actively engaged in an inclusive and student-centred learning environment.
 You'll learn in small classes that focus on the “art and science” of social work and receive an education geared toward critical thinking and complex practice skills.
 You'll develop professional and practice knowledge, skills, and values to become an ethical, critically reflective, and proficient social work practitioner, researcher and advocate for transformative change within your community.

-Founded in 1969, King’s School of Social Work is well established and respected by employers, social workers in the professional, and provincial, national and international associations and organizations.
-Our two-year BSW and one- and two-year MSW programs are fully accredited by the Canadian Association for Social Work Education (CASWE-ACFTS) since they began.
-In our most recent round of accreditation, we received an eight-year accreditation term with no conditions, the longest term possible, and a testament to the quality of our program.
+Founded in 1969, King’s School of Social Work is well established and respected by employers, our fellow social workers, and across professional associations and organizations at the provincial, national and international levels.
+Our two-year BSW and both the one- and two-year MSW programs are fully accredited by the Canadian Association for Social Work Education (CASWE-ACFTS).
+We were granted an eight-year accreditation term with no conditions, the longest term possible, and a testament to the quality of our program.
 All graduates from our program are eligible to apply for registration with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).

 Your Social Work classes are small – usually 20 to 25 students – and interactive, creating an outstanding learning environment for you.
 You’ll get personalized faculty support and be part of a close-knit community.
 You will develop professional skills rooted in social justice, empathy and advocacy.